 The Cardi is an excellent candidate for dog agility sports, though special care should be taken during exercise because of his long, low build.

 4. Shetland Sheepdog

 What a cute floof!
-While most of us usually think of the traditional sable sheltie, blue merle pups appear as well.
-A high-energy honey with a strong desire to please, shelties excel in obedience and agility competitions.
+While most of us usually think of the traditional sable sheltie, blue merle pups also appear.
+A high-energy honey with a strong desire to please, shelties (and most sheltie mixes) excel in obedience and agility competitions.

 That long, flowing coat does require some heavy-duty grooming, however, so take that into account before scooping one up.